A random (albeit long) selection of common Swahili Proverbs (Wise Sayings of our Elders).

 Mtaka cha mvunguni sharti ainame.
-He who requires what is under the bed must bend for it.
+A person who requires what is under the bed must bend for it.

 Mtaka unda haneni.
-He who wants to make something does not talk.
+A person who desires to create something does not announce it.
 (His intentions are not announced, just turns them into actions)

 Mtaka yote hukosa yote.
-He who desires all, will get nothing.
+A person who desires all, will get nothing.

 Mtaka yote kwa pupa, hukosa yote.
-He who wants everything in a hurry, loses everything.
+A person who wants everything in a hurry, loses everything.

-Mteuzi hashi tamaa.
+Mteuzi hawachi tamaa.
 A connoisseur never stops desiring.

 Mtumai cha ndugu hufa masikini.
 One who always depends on his brother will die poor.

 Mwacha asili ni mtumwa.
-He who renounces his ancestry is a slave.
+A person who renounces his ancestry is a slave.

 Mwamini Mungu si mtovu.
-He who trusts in God lacks nothing.
+A person who trusts in God lacks nothing.

 Mwanga mpe mtoto kulea.
 Give a child to an educated person to rear.

 Mwekaji kisasi haambiwi mwerevu.
-He who nurses vegeance is not called wise.
+A person who nurses vengeance is not called wise.